friedt/progressbar-with-jest/README.md

 # ProgressBar
- progress html5 element <progress> which is created on the page when needed.
-This is written in vanillaJS, arrayOfElements must be javascript nodeList(will be converted to an array).
+ This es6 module contains a progress html5 element <progress> which is created on the page when needed.
+This is written in vanillaJS, nodeList must be javascript nodeList(will be converted to an array).
- This is tested in most common devices/browsers on desktop and mobile including IE10/11
+ This module is tested in most common devices/browsers on desktop and mobile including IE10/11

- This can be used on pages with for example: forms with multiple steps
+ This module can be imported on pages with for example: forms with multiple steps

 # Documentation progress bar